aoih-uw/fish_eeg/docs/functional_specification.md

 ### 2. Verifying analytical choices and monitoring results
 Actors: PI
 Goal: To review dataset structure, analytical decisions, and results to stay aligned with the project and provide input
-System: Documentation of analysis scripts and the visualization website
 Stakeholder: Collaborator, primary experimenter, research team
 Precondition: Access to the documentation, website, and any shared datasets or code
 Triggers: Invitation from the experimenter to review progress or prepare for joint work